-Animal and laboratory studies have found evidence that apple cider vinegar might help lower cholesterol and blood pressure, improve heart health, and slow the growth of some cancer cells.
+Animal and laboratory studies have found evidence that apple cider vinegar might help lower cholesterol and blood pressure and slow the growth of some cancer cells.
 However, this research is only in its early stages.
 It’s too soon to say whether the same results will be seen in people.

 How much apple cider vinegar should you take?